TownLake/blog-samrhea-legacy/content/posts/2024/2024-04-27-icloud-lockout/index.md

 This is an email address on a domain that I control, which I think makes a difference in a recovery event.
 I just don't know if Apple would let me recover the account if I have control over the email domain.
 Even if I control the email, could I sign up again for an iCloud account with that email despite another account "squatting" on it in a lock out?
 I'm not sure.

-Most of my friends have my phone numbers so I could at least begin again, but I've painstakingly begged them over five years to switch to the email address.
+Most of my friends have my phone numbers so I could at least begin again, but I've begged them over five years to switch to the email address.
+They would probably just give up on talking to me.

 ### Find My and AirTags